Khorramabad: Brick minaret

-The Brick Minaret is a cylindrical brick tower from the Seljuk and Buyid eras located inside the ancient city of Shapur khast, south of Khorramabad.
+The Brick Minaret is a cylindrical brick tower from the Seljuk and Buyid eras located inside the ancient city of Shapur Khast, south of Khorramabad.

-This minaret is a combination of the Indian Stupa, commemorative columns, and the central Asian tradition of tower building for defensive and communication purposes.
+This minaret is a combination of the Indian Stupa, commemorative columns, and the Central Asian tradition of tower building for defensive and communication purposes.

 Sahpuri Bridge

 Shapuri Bridge dates back to the Sasanian era and is registered on the list of National Monuments.

+Masur Tepe

+Masur Tepe is a major archeological site in the south of Khorramabad, with layers extending from the Neolithic to the Islamic periods.

 Attractions

 Khorramabad is a major tourist destination and possesses several attractions, such as five Paleolithic cave-dwelling sites which were recognised in 2025 as World Heritage Sites by UNESCO.